andela-technology/qualified-docs/content/reference/features/challenges/quiz/questions.md

 Multiple Choice Questions will have one or more answers, each of which can contain [Markdown formatting](/reference/markdown).

-At least one answer must beck checked as the correct answer (to the left of the answer text).
-You can have multiple "correct" answers, allowing for more interesting answers.
+At least one answer must be checked as the correct answer (to the left of the answer text).
+You can have multiple "correct" answers, allowing for more complex quiz questions.

 You can re-arrange the answers easily dragging them with the double arrow (<span class="icon-drag-sort"/>).